David’s Vacation Club Rentals

 - One DVC resort on Oahu, Hawaii: Aulani Resort & Spa

 Disney allows the general public to book DVC units at very high rates through its regular resort reservations system, when available, calling them “Disney Deluxe Villas.”
-However, renting points from an owner will typically cost you about half what you’ll pay if you reserve direct through Disney.
+However, renting points from an owner for a Deluxe Studio room will typically cost you about half what you’ll pay if you reserve direct through Disney.
+(Renting larger units will still usually save you money, just not necessarily half.)
 Not only is renting a great deal, there are some fabulous larger units available that are perfect for big families, groups of family and friends, and people who just plain want a little more room: 1-Bedroom Villas, 2-Bedroom Villas and 3-Bedroom Grand Villas.
-(Click here to learn more about the different units.)
+(Learn more about the different units.)
 1-Bedroom and larger Villas are insanely expensive if you book them through Disney, but renting points from an owner brings such units within reach.

-Prior to 2005, I rented points directly from DVC owners on four occasions and in each case had no problems at all.
-In fact, for years I had never heard of anyone being ripped off in a DVC rental situation, but starting in 2006 I began hearing of some instances in which renters were the victims of fraud, and I stopped renting directly from owners.
-If you want to arrange a private transaction with a DVC owner, I recommend being very cautious and doing a lot of research and fact-checking to avoid being ripped off.
+Prior to 2005, we rented points directly from DVC owners on four occasions and in each case had no problems at all.
+In fact, for years we had never heard of anyone being ripped off in a DVC rental situation, but starting in 2006 we began hearing of some instances in which renters were the victims of fraud, and stopped renting directly from owners.
+If you want to arrange a private transaction with a DVC owner, we recommend being very cautious and doing a lot of research and fact-checking to avoid being ripped off.

-However, there is a very easy, completely safe way to rent DVC points: through David’s Vacation Club Rentals.
+However, there is a very easy way to rent DVC points that protects you from fraud and mistakes by the other party: through David’s Vacation Club Rentals.

 - The main advantage is no worry.
-David’s Vacation Club Rentals, which has been in business since 2005 and is Better Business Bureau accredited, guarantees your transaction 100%.
-You don’t have to worry about losing your money when you rent DVC points through David’s service.
+David’s Vacation Club Rentals, which has been in business since 2005 and is Better Business Bureau accredited, completely protects you against mistakes and fraud.
+You don’t have to worry about losing your money because the owner forgot to pay their membership fees, or accidentally messed up your booking, when you rent DVC points through David’s service.

 - Another area where you’ll have no worries: contacting someone if you have a question, or in the unlikely event that something goes wrong.
 When you deal with an individual DVC owner, you may or may not be able to reach that person easily.
 When you rent through David’s Vacation Club Rentals, you are dealing with a professional management team that is readily available through a toll-free number.

-- If you need to add a dining plan to your reservation, and/or set up Disney’s Magical Express transfers to and from the airport, David’s Vacation Club Rentals will do all of that for you.
+- If you need to add a dining plan to your reservation, David’s Vacation Club Rentals will do all of that for you.
 You won’t be chasing the owner and negotiating every little detail — instead, everything is handled for you, efficiently and professionally.

 - Last but far from least, renting your points through David’s Vacation Club Rentals saves you time.
 With David’s service, the rental process is quick and straightforward, without the hassle of negotiating prices, trying to work out a reasonable contract with the owner, etc. Plus, David and his staff do all the “due diligence” for you, so you don’t have to spend time doing a background check on the owner.
 It’s much, much less work and strain for you.

-I’ll be honest with you: it generally costs a little more to use David’s Vacation Club Rentals than it does to make a deal directly with an owner.
-David charges $14 per point, while direct arrangements tend to run more like $10 to $12 per point.
-But when you consider how much easier and more secure it is to set up a rental through David’s service, it is totally worth it.
+We’ll be honest with you: it generally costs a little more to use David’s Vacation Club Rentals than it does to make a deal directly with an owner.
+David charges $21 per point*, while direct arrangements tend to run more like $16 to $19 per point.
+But when you consider how much easier and more secure it is to set up a rental through David’s service, it is completely worth it.
 And you are still saving a bundle compared with booking directly through Disney.

 - Ready to plan your stay?
 Visit David’s Vacation Club Rentals to learn more and submit a reservation form.

-Full details of David’s rental program are available in his “Associates” section.
-You can learn more through this link.
+Full details of David’s rental program are available in his “DVC Owners” section.